 The Group prepaid rights to use land in the PRC, which are accounted for as operating leases.
 No further payments arise in the future on these land-use rights.
 The land use rights are leased over a period of 50 years in maximum and are expenses over their lease term.
-As at 31 December 2012, the land use rights have remaining lease periods of approximate 43 to 47 years.
+As at 31 December 2013, the land use rights have remaining lease periods of approximate 42 to 46 years.
 The current portion of the rights has not been disclosed under current assets in the statement of financial position as it is immaterial.

-31 December 2012
+31 December 2013 31 December 2012

-kEUR
+kEUR kEUR

-Balance at beginning of period 5,529
+Balance at beginning of period 5,334 5,529

-Additions during the period -
+Additions during the period - -

-Exchange translation differences (132)
+Exchange translation differences (58) (132)

-Expensed for the period (63)
+Expensed for the period (116) (63)

-Balance at end of period 5,334
+Balance at end of period 5,160 5,334